Fernando Daniel

 Fernando Daniel Rodrigues Almeida (born 11 May 1996), known professionally as Fernando Daniel is a Portuguese singer-songwriter.
-He won the fourth edition of The Voice Portugal in 2016.
+He won the fourth season of The Voice Portugal in 2016 as part of Team Mickael Carreira.

 Career

 2014: Factor X

+Daniel's first experiences with singing were singing at school parties for his friends.
 He first appeared in the musical industry in 2014, on the Portuguese TV show Factor X, which is the Portuguese version of the worldwide known music show The X Factor.
 He auditioned on the second edition, alone, and was finally eliminated in the piano phase.
-However, the judges liked his voice and decided join him together with Luana Ribeiro, another contestant who was eliminated at the piano phase.
+However, the judges liked his voice and decided to join him together with Luana Ribeiro, another contestant who was eliminated in the piano phase.
 Together, they formed the group BABEL, which finally ended 4th place overall at the show.

 2016: The Voice Portugal

 Later, in 2016, he appeared on the 4th season of The Voice Portugal to try his luck again.
+In the blind auditions, Daniel sang Adele's "When We Were Young" and all four coaches, Marisa Liz, Mickael Carreira, Aurea, and Anselmo Ralph, turned their chairs for him.
+Daniel chose to be a part of Team Mickael Carreira.
 His audition was a huge success worldwide and in the country, beating the record of the most watched audition of The Voice.
+On YouTube alone, the performance has over 120 million views.
 He went on to win the show in December, receiving the majority of the public votes.